AMD FreeSync: FreeSync Premium Pro

 In January 2017, AMD announced the second generation of FreeSync known as FreeSync 2 HDR.
 In January 2020, AMD Announced FreeSync 2 HDR was rebranding to FreeSync Premium Pro.
 Requirements include removing the minimal frame rate and setting a maximum on screen latency.
 FreeSync Premium Pro also doubles the color volume with support for wide color gamut color spaces and increased display brightness, enabling direct support of HDR-capable displays by video-card device driver and application software.
 Display's DisplayID/EDID metadata for color primaries and maximal/minimal luminances are used to adjust the tone mapping step when writing to the frame buffer, thus offloading color space and transfer-function processing from the OS color management and the video interface circuitry, which reduces output latency.

-List of supported displays

-A list of FreeSync, FreeSync Premium and FreeSync Premium Pro monitors can be found on the AMD FreeSync Monitor database.

-A list of FreeSync, FreeSync Premium, and FreeSync Premium Pro TVs can be found on the AMD FreeSync TV database.

 FreeSync-compatible APUs and GPUs

 All AMD GPUs starting with the 2nd iteration of Graphics Core Next support FreeSync.

-Nvidia 10-series, 16-series, 20-series and 30-series GPUs with driver version 417.71 or higher support FreeSync.
+Nvidia 10-series (Pascal) and newer GPUs with driver version 417.71 or higher support FreeSync.